SysKitTeam/docs-spconsultant/get-to-know-spdockit/backstage-screen/options-wizard.md

 ---
-title: Options Wizard
-description: >-
-  This article explains how to use the Options wizard to adjust and change your SPDocKit Consultant settings.
+description: This article explains how to use the Options wizard to adjust and change your SPDocKit Consultant settings.
-author: Tomislav Sirovec
-date: 25/6/2018
 ---

 # Options Wizard